Inventory Management: Avoiding Costly Mistakes

 Spending a lot of time handling these low-cost items in the perpetual-inventory system and at the stores window is unproductive.
 For example, the supervisor can place a small quantity of, say, 1/4-inch by 1-inch hex-head cap screws in a marked bag, with the rest placed in the same bin loose, so technicians can take them as needed without a withdrawal slip — pre-expended.
 When the technician uses the loose screws and opens the marked bag, the bag tag is the authority to buy more, using a travelling requisition that cycles back and forth between stores and purchasing, negating the need for creating paperwork for each transaction.

 Are all withdrawals except those for pre-expended items controlled with a withdrawal procedure?
 Is the inventory updated manually or using a CMMS?
 While withdrawal records are crucial for tracking higher-cost items and updating the inventory count, a manual procedure can take more than 20 minutes per transaction, on average.

 Using a scanner and bar-coded bin tags, the whole process takes a few minutes.
 Scan the bin tag data, key in the quantity on the scanner, scan the employee's identification, and upload the data a few times a shift to record withdrawals on the computer inventory.

 What is the inventory cost trend?
 A trend of increasing costs is a warning sign that inventory management needs continuous improvement.

 - What percent of tool checkouts, returns, and repairs require a tool-control procedure?

 - Does the department provide standardized tool lists for technicians?
 Does the department provide allowances to keep tools updated and productive?

-- How many and what percent of tools are out of service for repair at any time?
+- How many and what percent of tools are out of service for repair at

 - On what percent of stores items are economic order quantities calculated?